 The Holocaust created a new lexicon.
-The Holocaust discourse accumulates ideas, phrases, and new words.
-The words point to a reality, which is beyond the grasp of the human mind and beyond the capacity of our language.
-The new Holocaust language contains new names of places, which carry dramatic meaning, Auschwitz, Treblinka, Theresienstadt, Ponar, Babi-Yar, and many more names that freeze the blood. dark shadow hovering above them forever.
-New names of people entered the all-men pantheon as representative of radical evil or, on the opposite, as symbols of courage and good, like Anne Frank, Janusz Korczak and Irena Sandler.
-New Historical ideas and phrases entered our language, as well, like Race Laws, Ghetto, deportation, Judenrat, selection, concentration camp, Musselman, capo, crematoria, partisan warfare, etc.
+Holocaust discourse accumulates new ideas, phrases, and terminology.
+The words point to a reality beyond the grasp of the human mind and beyond the capacity of our language.
+The new language of the Holocaust contains names of places that freeze the blood: Auschwitz, Treblinka, Theresienstadt, Ponar, Babi-Yar, and many more that now have a dark shadow hovering above them forever.
+Some names of people entered the pantheon as representatives of absolute evil.
+Others became symbols of courage and good, such as Anne Frank, Janusz Korczak, and Irena Sandler.
+New historical ideas and phrases entered our language as well, like Race Laws, ghetto, deportation, Judenrat, selection, concentration camp, Musselman, capo, crematoria, partisan warfare, etc.

-The historian and the philosopher of the Holocaust need new ways or models of thinking.
-The common distinctions in the historiosophical discourse between the particular, the unique, and the universal lose its validity when they are thrown upon the Holocaust.
-As the story of one arch murderer has a universal lesson so, the story of one victim, his or her pain and nightmares carries a universal lesson.
+Historians and philosophers of the Holocaust need new ways or models of thinking.
+The common distinctions in the historiosophical discourse between the particular, the unique, and the universal lose their validity when applied to the Holocaust.
+As the story of one arch murderer has a universal lesson, so too the story of one victim and his or her pain and nightmares carries a universal lesson.
 The universal is the attempt to find universal meaning in particular events and in personal stories.
-The Holocaust as a historical drama has created new molds of historiography.
-The tension between the scientific, objective and critical, historiography, which seeks generalizations and conceptualization and the reality of history, which only the personal testimony can touch, puts into question the validity of scientific historiography after the Holocaust and its authenticity as a-priori it cannot grasp its objects.
+The Holocaust, as a historical drama, has created new modes of historiography.
+There is tension between, on the one hand, scientific, objective, and critical historiography that seeks to make generalizations and conceptualizations, and, on the other hand, the reality of history, which only personal testimony can touch.
+This calls into question the validity and authenticity of scientific historiography after the Holocaust, since, a priori, it cannot grasp its objects.

-Tagging the Holocaust as a singular, unprecedented event, or the cancelation of this tagging have implications, which will be discussed extensively later in relation to the understanding of the Holocaust and its implications to our current reality.
-The grand lexicon that the Holocaust created is widely used in everyday discourse, far beyond the concrete reference to the Holocaust events.
-The Holocaust language has penetrated many areas of life that have no connection or relevance to Holocaust memory.
+Labelling the Holocaust as a singular, unprecedented event, or else rejecting this labelling, both have implications.
+These will be discussed extensively later in relation to the understanding of the Holocaust and its implications for our current reality.
+The grand lexicon that the Holocaust created is widely used in everyday discourse, far beyond concrete references to specific events related to the Holocaust.
+The language of the Holocaust has penetrated many areas of life that have no direct connection or relevance to Holocaust memory.
 Metaphors and concepts taken from the history of the Holocaust are used analogically or allegorically in areas and issues that have no essential link to the Holocaust.
-Holocaust terms became metaphors that are projected, sometimes carelessly and sometimes maliciously, on recent occurrences.
+Holocaust terms became metaphors that are projected, sometimes carelessly and sometimes maliciously, on more recent occurrences.
 Such discourse makes the reference to the Holocaust shallow, and to a large extent, denies its uniqueness.
-If any illegitimate discrimination is "Racism then any evil person is a "Nazi", and any girl in distress who writes a personal diary is Anne Frank, then nothing has any special meaning and the Holocaust seas to be a Holocaust.
+If any illegitimate discrimination is "racism” and any evil person is a "Nazi", if any girl in distress who writes a diary is Anne Frank, then nothing has any special meaning and the Holocaust ceases to be a Holocaust.

-An extensive and diverse philosophy tried to answer the difficult questions that the Holocaust discourse raises and it continues to be written.
-We can assume that it will engage those who deal with the meaning of humanity in general and Jewish life in particular for many years to come.
+Multiple and diverse philosophers have tried to answer the difficult questions that the Holocaust discourse raises.
+We can assume that this subject will continue to engage those who deal with the meaning of humanity in general and Jewish life in particular for many years to come.